 How Many Feet are in 90cm?
-A Comprehensive Guide to Metric and Imperial Conversions
+A full breakdown to Metric and Imperial Conversions

 Introduction: The Metric and Imperial Systems

 Before we dive into the conversion, let's briefly understand the two systems involved.
-The metric system, also known as the International System of Units (SI), is based on multiples of 10, making conversions relatively straightforward.
+In real terms, the metric system, also known as the International System of Units (SI), is based on multiples of 10, making conversions relatively straightforward.
 The imperial system, used primarily in the United States and a few other countries, uses inches, feet, yards, and miles, with less intuitive relationships between units.
 This difference often leads to confusion when working with measurements from both systems.

 Converting Centimeters to Feet: The Calculation

 The fundamental conversion factor we need is that 1 inch is equal to 2.54 centimeters.
-Therefore, to convert 90 centimeters to feet, we need to perform a multi-step calculation:
+That's why, to convert 90 centimeters to feet, we need to perform a multi-step calculation:

 -